mahouboy23/IB-notes/web app.md

     - Create, Read, Update, and Delete operations for each table.
 - **Queries for Calculations:**
     - Write queries to calculate averages, retrieve best/worst grades, and format grades into different systems.

-### Backup and Recovery:

-- **Regular Backups:**
-    - Implement a backup strategy to prevent data loss.
-- **Recovery Plan:**
-    - Have a plan in place for data recovery in case of failures or corruption.

 ### Guide/Steps for Building: